gbragafibra/whatislife/lit.md

 - Nicholson, D. J., & Dupré, J. (2018).
 Everything flows: towards a processual philosophy of biology (p.
 416).
 Oxford University Press.

+- Mossio, M., Longo, G., & Stewart, J. (2009).
+A computable expression of closure to efficient causation.
+Journal of Theoretical Biology, 257(3), 489-498.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.